 In 2001, Eric joined the Office of the court-appointed Monitor of the black farmers’ class-action settlement regarding race discrimination in USDA farm loan programs.
 Over the next seven years, Eric played a substantial role in helping the Office issue over 5,700 decisions for class members and the government.
 The black farmers’ case (Pigford v.
 Schaffer) is widely recognized as the largest class action civil rights settlement by the government in U.S. history, with over one billion dollars paid to class members.

 Eric is also an active volunteer in his community.
-He serves as a Trustee of First Universalist Church and previously served for six years on the First Universalist Foundation board, four of those as chair.
-In recent years, Eric has also volunteered for Habitat for Humanity and Emerge.
+He served as President of the Board of Trustees of First Universalist Church (2016 – 2019) and previously served for six years on the First Universalist Foundation board, four of those as chair.
+In recent years, Eric has also volunteered for Prepare & Prosper, Habitat for Humanity, and Emerge.
 Eric was a “graduate” of the first year of the Hennepin County Bar Association’s LINC program — Lawyers Impacting the Nonprofit Community — a six-month series of seminars designed to train lawyers to serve nonprofit organizations.

 Booker Center for Cultural Arts